bacorliss/ACE/README.md

 # Analysis of Conservative Effects (ACE)
-Official repository for (https://arxiv.org/abs/2201.01239) found at a different repository: https://github.com/bac7wj/ACES <p>
+The official repository for (https://arxiv.org/abs/2201.01239) is found at a different repository: https://github.com/bac7wj/ACES <p>
 This repository is under continuous development for research. <p>
 This repository contains code necessary to compute the following statistics <p>
 1. Most difference in means (&delta;<sub>M</sub>)